What Is General Liability Insurance in Kentucky?

 Check lease or contract insurance requirements upfront

-Kentucky doesn't mandate general liability insurance for most businesses at the state level, but city and county rules, licensing boards and client contracts each create their own requirements.
+Kentucky doesn't require general liability insurance for most businesses at the state level, but city and county rules, licensing boards and client contracts each set their own thresholds.

 3. 3